Table of Contents

 is the agle in degrees in a counter clockwise direction.

-The originX
+The originX and originY define

 the origin of the rotate operation.
 If omitted, the area center is